Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Share this article:

 Getting your tooth extracted isn’t recommended during pregnancy.
 If the condition isn’t severe, waiting until after you give birth is more favorable.
 If the condition is serious, it should be prioritized regardless of the trimester.
-Dentists usually perform this dental activity in the second trimester keeping in mind the mother’s comfort and baby’s development.
+Dentists usually perform this dental activity in the second trimester keeping in mind the mother’s comfort and the baby’s development.
 Getting local anesthesia and dental X-ray done isn’t harmful to the baby.
 As a pain reliever, Tylenol is recommended.
 To avoid tooth extraction, pregnant women need to take extra care of their teeth and gums, restrict their food cravings, and go for more frequent dental visits.
 Discussing any concerns with your dentist and OB-GYN can help you calm down.

-No, it’s not just you who hates being in the chair, under the spotlight with your mouth wide open while you don’t know where to look.
+No, it’s not just you who hates being in the chair, under the spotlight, with your mouth wide open while you don’t know where to look.

 Pregnancy in itself possesses many challenges and can be difficult for many people.